 Phase Two: Research articles summary.
 This phase of the project focuses on getting your references lined up and in order.
 You will also begin to use some of your critical thinking skills when reviewing research articles.
 You will submit a summary of four articles with reasons why you think they are strong or weak candidates for your final product.
-DUE April 5th
+DUE November 10

 Phase Three: The final product!
 You will need to summarize the author's research question, their population, methods, findings, and how their conclusions directly relate to your research question.
 You will also need to state any strengths and drawbacks to the study in method or in answering your research question.
 Summarize the articles and where your question needs more information or clarification from further research.
 Give us a take-home "So What?" statement.

-Total paper should be at least 8 but is usually no more than 12 pages long.
-DUE April 28th
+Total paper should be at least 10 but is usually not more than 15 pages long.